vsoch/askci/paper/paper.md

 ![Figure 1: Questions are Presented on the main page](figure1.png)

-The user is also able to easily search all content across the site, which are also made available via the AskCI Server Application Programming Interface (API).
-Command line tools to stream line asking and answering questions will be developed using this API.
+The user is also able to easily search all content across the site, which is also made available via the AskCI Server Application Programming Interface (API).
+Command line tools to streamline asking and answering questions will be developed using this API, and questions are linked to specific locations in the text.
+This is made possible by way of span tags.

-While not visible in the rendered markdown, questions and examples are embedded in the content by way of span tags.
-A question span can appear anywhere in the text, and marks the location where the answer beings.
+While not visible in the rendered markdown, questions and examples are embedded in the content by way of these tags.
+A span for a question or example can appear anywhere in the text, and marks the location where the content beings.
 An example question might look like this:

 ```html
 <span id="question-where-does-the-term-originate"></span> The term originates from...
 ```

-The same kind of tag can be used for an example, except it would appear before a code block.
+Clicking on a question from an article's page or otherwise navigating to the span highlights the location for the user.
+An example would appear before a code block.
 Both of these structures are tested automatically, discussed next.

 ### Automation